MrBoomDeveloper/Awery/README.md

 <img src="https://raw.githubusercontent.com/MrBoomDeveloper/Awery/master/docs/screenshot2.jpg" />

 ## Features 🎩

-- Filter out tags like yaoi or yuri for the whole app for forever
+- Use any Aniyomi extension
 - Best design among other anime apps

 ## Planned Features 🕒

 - Sync progress with your AniList account
+- Filter out tags like yaoi from the whole app!
-- Blacklist animes by keywords
+- Blacklist unwanted media
 - Automatically select other sources if current is unavailable
 - App languages like Spanish, France and Russian
 - Auto translate everything!